Eyongkevin/myreadapp_django/README.md

 # My Read APP
-This app is developed with Django
+This app is developed with Django by Eyong and Timo